elMaestroAlex/mind-project/readme.md

 Linked In: https://www.linkedin.com/in/alexandr-baranezky-33151ba8/

-Feel free to cantact me in order to collaboration
+Feel free to contact me in order to collaboration